SN 2022vqz: A Peculiar Subluminous Type Ia Supernova with Prominent Early Excess Emission: Introduction

+An alternative explanation proposed for the early peak of 02es-like objects is the double-detonation model, in which a sub-Chandrasekhar-mass (sub-$M_{\rm Ch}$) C-O WD is detonated by ignition of a surface He layer \citep{2019ApJ...873...84P}.
+A surface He layer of $\sim 0.05~\rm{M}_\odot$ was adopted to explain the early-time excesses of SN~2016jhr \citep{2017Natur.550...80J} and SN~2019yvq \citep{2020ApJ...898...56M,2020ApJ...900L..27S,2021ApJ...919..142B}.
+However, in the case of SN~2019yvq, the double-detonation model faces some issues that are difficult to reconcile \citep{2021ApJ...914...50T}.
+The inferred WD masses from early-time photometry (0.96 M$_\odot$; \citealt{2020ApJ...898...56M}) and nebular-phase spectroscopy (1.15~M$_\odot$; \citealt{2020ApJ...900L..27S}) show a large discrepancy.
+Observing along the detonation pole of a thick He layer may reconcile the overluminous-model prediction of a more-massive WD \citep{2020ApJ...900L..27S}, but this will also introduce additional peculiar signals that were not observed in SN~2019yvq, such as severe line blanketing from He ashes \citep{2021ApJ...914...50T}.

-In this paper, we present our observations and analysis of SN~2022vqz, a subluminous 02es-like SN~Ia with a remarkable early peak and an extremely low ejecta velocity.
-Section~\ref{sec:obs} describes our observations and data reductions.
+In this paper, we present our observations and analysis of SN~2022vqz, a subluminous 02es-like SN~Ia with a remarkable early peak and extremely low ejecta velocity.
+Section~\ref{sec:obs} describes our observations and data reduction.
 Detailed analysis of the photometry and spectroscopy is presented in Section~\ref{sec:photo} and Section~\ref{sec:spec}, respectively.
 In Section~\ref{sec:dis}, we discuss possible explosion models for SN~2022vqz.
-We summarize in Section~\ref{sec:sum}.
+We summarise the main results in Section~\ref{sec:sum}.